-Swiss racer Buemi was dropped by F1’s Scuderia Toro Rosso at the end of 2012, but he has shown them what they are missing in the last few years, as he followed up a WEC title with Toyota in 2014 with a runner up finish in the inaugural Formula E drivers’ championship – losing out to Nelson Piquet Jr by just one point.
+Swiss racer Sebastien Buemi was dropped by F1’s Scuderia Toro Rosso at the end of 2012, but he has shown them what they are missing in the last few years, as he followed up a WEC title with Toyota in 2014 with a runner up finish in the inaugural Formula E drivers’ championship – losing out to Nelson Piquet Jr by just one point.
 Nevertheless, he was able to show another impressive performance throughout season two and managed to secure his Formula E title.
 A fastest lap around Battersea Park in London meant he scored one point more than his main rival Lucas di Grassi.